ArdanaLabs/ardana-dollar/utxo-design.md

 Purpose: Allow the user to withdraw collateral, if doing so does not put the Vault under the `minimumCollateralRatio`

 Validation Rules:
-- transaction must be signed by the user
+- transaction must be validated by the user (tx signature or utxo included depending on address type)
-- VaultState must not have expired
+- AdminState must not be expired, AdminState Signature must be validated with `adminOperator`
 - PriceTracking data must not have expired
 - PriceTracking data must be signed by the `oracleOperator`
 - Stability fees must be applied, if there is a previous borrow amount